-Course Readings provides easy access to readings for students, while providing academics with a fast and user-friendly way of managing course readings.
-The most commonly asked questions are outlined below.
+Course Readings provides easy access to materials for students, while providing academics with a fast and user-friendly way of managing all kinds of readings.

 Information about Course Readings